This fund was created for those who, in separate instances, have suffered from two different scheduled injuries.

-For example, if you injure your arm, you are entitled to up to 250 weeks of workers' compensation benefits, and up to 220 weeks of benefits for your leg.
-The number of weeks of benefits was set by the Iowa legislature many years ago.
-Thus, for an arm injury, it will be up to your doctor to determine the portion or percentage of the 250 weeks of benefits for which you are entitled to compensation.
-This is true even if that injury precludes you from continuing in your chosen occupation.
+For example, if you injure your arm, you are entitled to up to 250 weeks of workers' compensation benefits; a leg injury qualifies you for up to 220 weeks of benefits.
+The number of benefit weeks was set by the Iowa legislature many years ago.
+Thus, for an arm injury, your doctor will determine the portion or percentage of the 250 weeks of benefits for which you are entitled to compensation.
+This assessment stands even if that injury prevents you from continuing in your chosen occupation.

 Contact Wertz, Dake & Anderson today for a free case evaluation at 319-861-3001.